TomBurdge/node-agnostic-spark/README.md

 MotherDuck has discussed using DuckDB to enhance Spark's speed:
 [Making PySpark Code Faster with DuckDB](https://motherduck.com/blog/making-pyspark-code-faster-with-duckdb/)

-Their demonstration showcases the potential in toy scenarios.
+Their demonstration showcases the potential in a toy scenario.

 MotherDuck point out that a DuckDB spark client can save costs by provisioning tests on just a single node.